PowerShell/PowerShell/README.md

 Please see the [Contribution Guide][] for how to develop and contribute.
 If you are developing .NET Core C# applications targeting PowerShell Core, please [check out our FAQ][] to learn more about the PowerShell SDK NuGet package.

-Also make sure to check out our [PowerShell-RFC repository](https://github.com/powershell/powershell-rfc) for request-for-comments (RFC) documents to submit and give comments on proposed and future designs.
+Also, make sure to check out our [PowerShell-RFC repository](https://github.com/powershell/powershell-rfc) for request-for-comments (RFC) documents to submit and give comments on proposed and future designs.

 [Contribution Guide]: https://github.com/PowerShell/PowerShell/blob/master/.github/CONTRIBUTING.md
 [check out our FAQ]: https://github.com/PowerShell/PowerShell/tree/master/docs/FAQ.md#where-do-i-get-the-powershell-core-sdk-package

 ## Support

-For support please see the [Support Section][].
+For support, please see the [Support Section][].

 [Support Section]: https://github.com/PowerShell/PowerShell/tree/master/.github/SUPPORT.md